joebedard/ORB_SLAM2/README.md

   ```

   ```
-  rosrun ORB_SLAM2 Stereo Vocabulary/ORBvoc.txt Examples/Stereo/EuRoC.yaml true
+  rosrun ORB_SLAM2_TEAM Stereo Vocabulary/ORBvoc.txt Examples/Stereo/EuRoC.yaml true
   ```

   ```
   rosbag play --pause V1_01_easy.bag /cam0/image_raw:=/camera/left/image_raw /cam1/image_raw:=/camera/right/image_raw
   ```

-Once ORB-SLAM2 has loaded the vocabulary, press space in the rosbag tab.
+Once ORB-SLAM2-TEAM has loaded the vocabulary, press space in the rosbag tab.
 Enjoy!.
 Note: a powerful computer is required to run the most exigent sequences of this dataset.

 ### Running RGB_D Node
 For an RGB-D input from topics `/camera/rgb/image_raw` and `/camera/depth_registered/image_raw`, run node ORB_SLAM2/RGBD.
 You will need to provide the vocabulary file and a settings file.
 See the RGB-D example above.

   ```
-  rosrun ORB_SLAM2 RGBD PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE
+  rosrun ORB_SLAM2_TEAM RGBD PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE
   ```

-# 8. Processing your own sequences
+# 9. Processing your own sequences
 You will need to create a settings file with the calibration of your camera.
 See the settings file provided for the TUM and KITTI datasets for monocular, stereo and RGB-D cameras.
 We use the calibration model of OpenCV.
-See the examples to learn how to create a program that makes use of the ORB-SLAM2 library and how to pass images to the SLAM system.
+See the examples to learn how to create a program that makes use of the ORB-SLAM2-TEAM library and how to pass images to the SLAM system.
 Stereo input must be synchronized and rectified.
 RGB-D input must be synchronized and depth registered.

-# 9. SLAM and Localization Modes
+# 10. SLAM and Localization Modes
-You can change between the *SLAM* and *Localization mode* using the GUI of the map viewer.
+You can change between *SLAM Mode* and *Localization Mode* for each camera using the GUI of the map viewer.
+Each camera runs in its own thread.
+The system runs Mapping and Loop Closing threads in the background.

 ### SLAM Mode
-This is the default mode.
-The system runs in parallal three threads: Tracking, Local Mapping and Loop Closing.
-The system localizes the camera, builds new map and tries to close loops.
+This is the default mode for each camera.
+The system localizes the camera and extends the map.

 ### Localization Mode
 This mode can be used when you have a good map of your working area.
-In this mode the Local Mapping and Loop Closing are deactivated.
-The system localizes the camera in the map (which is no longer updated), using relocalization if needed.
+The system localizes the camera in the map, using relocalization if needed.
+(The map is still updated by other cameras running in SLAM mode.)
+Visual odometry was removed during implementation (of cooperative SLAM) and will eventually be added again.